 Placing a fistful hardwood like hickory over the hot coals is a great way to get rich, smoky flavor into your grilled chicken wings

-Placing the chicken wings about 6-8 inches away from the heat source is known as indirect heat, perfect technique of this recipe
+Placing the chicken wings about 6-8 inches away from the heat source is known as indirect heat, perfect technique for this recipe

 So, here’s how it’s done.
 Place the charcoal briskets you are using to one side of your grill, douse them with lighter fluid but don’t light them right away, let the charcoal absorb the lighter fluid for about 5-10 minutes.
-Now, light the briskets and make sure they are lit.
+Or if you are using matchless lump briquets then naturally skip this step.
+Now, light the charcoal briquets and make sure they are lit, they should burn bright orange then smolder and take on a grayish white appearance.
 Place the grates over the charcoal and close the lid.
-Let the charcoal get nice and hot, about 15 minutes.
+Let the charcoal get nice and hot, about 15 – 20 minutes.
 Hopefully, your grill has a thermometer.
-Ideally, you want a medium temperature between 315 to 375 °F, this is the sweet spot for cooking meats using the indirect heat method.
+Ideally, you want a medium temperature between 315 to 375 °F, this is the sweet spot for cooking meats using the indirect or reflective heat method.
+The heat will radiate towards the center of the grill.

 And for me, I don’t want to dig into my favorite wings without my favorite El Yucateco hot sauce!